AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 So here’s the lowdown.
 If you want to harness extreme flexibility and have a grin on your face when your site handles a million visitors, AWS might be your best match.
 But if you prefer a smooth ride without worrying about the techy side, WP Engine is your go-to.

 Still, the cost can be a deal breaker.
-AWS’s pay-as-you-go pricing might sound like a sweet deal, but it can lead to surprise bills.
-On the flip side, WP Engine’s pricing is clear, so you know exactly what you’re getting into.
+AWS’s pay-as-you-go pricing might sound like a sweet deal but can lead to surprise bills.
+Conversely, WP Engine’s pricing is transparent, so you know exactly what you’re getting into.

-You might ask yourself, what about SEO?
+You might ask yourself, “What about SEO?”
 That’s where Auto Page Rank comes into play.
-Whether you’re on AWS or WP Engine, using Auto Page Rank can help you make sense of your site’s performance and boost your visibility.
+Whether on AWS or WP Engine, Auto Page Rank can help you understand your site’s performance and boost your visibility.
 It doesn’t matter if you’re fighting the complexities of AWS or sailing smoothly with WP Engine; you need to know where you stand.

 Auto Page Rank makes it simple to track your page rankings and suggests improvements tailored to your platform.
-With insights from the software, both your choices on AWS and WP Engine can drive your online success farther than you might imagine.
+With insights from the software, your AWS and WP Engine choices can drive your online success farther than you imagine.

-So consider this: do you want to wrestle a bear, or would you rather chill with a cute puppy?
+So consider this: Would you want to wrestle a bear or rather chill with a cute puppy?
 It all comes down to your comfort level and goals—whichever way you choose, make sure Auto Page Rank is in your corner.

 Key Takeaways